Exit (comedy duo)

-EXIT (Japanese reading: イグジット, Igujitto) are a Japanese owarai (comedy) duo consisting of Rintarō and Daiki Kanechika, formed in December 2017.
+Exit (Japanese reading: イグジット, Igujitto), stylized in all-caps as EXIT are a Japanese owarai (comedy) duo consisting of Rintarō and Daiki Kanechika, formed in December 2017.
 The duo is affiliated with Yoshimoto Kogyo.

 Currently, they are mainly active in Yoshimoto Mugendai Hall.
-The duo also has a YouTube channel called EXIT Charannel.
+The duo also has a YouTube channel called Exit Charannel.
 As of April 2021, the channel has 722,000 subscribers.